-A cheeky day trip to the Jurassic Coast photographing Durdle Door, Weymouth and West Bay.
+A nine hour return day trip from London to the Jurassic Coast, photographing Durdle Door, Weymouth and West Bay.

 Genuinely jaw dropping beauty.

 I’m talking about the view guys!
 Yeesh! (btw I love my Sony A5000 and it’s flippable screen – see previous failed selfie attempts)

 Seriously, I only thought you saw that kind of aqua blue water on holiday abroad.

 But I had driven down to the Jurassic Coast in Dorset for the day.
 First stop, Durdle Door.